dimodi/project-templates/README.md

 # Telerik Blazor Project and Item Templates

-This repository provides Visual Studio templates for [Telerik Blazor apps and component scaffolders](https://www.telerik.com/blazor-ui) with some convenient [extras](#extras).
+This NuGet package provides Visual Studio project and item templates for [Telerik Blazor apps and component scaffolders](https://www.telerik.com/blazor-ui) with some convenient [extras](#extras).

+## Table of Contents

 * [Templates](#templates)
 * [Install](#install)